themindfuldev/tiagorg.github.io-source/source/_posts/2015-01-15-stateless-uis-with-react-flux-backbone-multiple-inheritance-with-mixins.md

 category: event
 ---

-On January 15th, 2015 I hosted the [Backbone.js Hackers](http://www.meetup.com/Backbone-js-Hackers/) meetup in SF at [Brandcast](https://www.brandcast.com/).
+On January 15th, 2015 I hosted the [Backbone.js Hackers](http://www.meetup.com/Backbone-js-Hackers/) meetup in San Francisco, CA at [Brandcast](https://www.brandcast.com/).

 Thanks [Avenue Code](http://avenuecode.com) for sponsoring the food and drinks and Dan Lynch from Brandcast for arranging the venue!